ryan109/Serverless-Workshop/README.md

 https://s3-eu-west-1.amazonaws.com/ryan109-workshop-storage/alexa-tutorial/lambda_function.zip

 #### Creating your Lambda
-1. Type "Lambda" into the aws search box
+1. Type `Lambda` into the aws search box
-2. "Create Function"
+2. `Create Function`
-3. "Author from scratch"
+3. `Author from scratch`
 	a.
 Give your function a relevant name "alexa_banking_skill"
 	b.
 Runtime -> Python 3.6
 	c.
 Create Lambda
-4. Scroll down to the "Function Code" section, under "Code entry type" choose "Upload a .zip file"
+4. Scroll down to the `Function Code` section, under `Code entry type` choose `Upload a .zip file`
 	a.
 Select the downloaded lambda zip
 	b.
-Press "Save" at the top right
+Press `Save` at the top right
 5. Save the updated function

 #### Testing your Lambda
 1. Configure a new test event using the drop down beside the test button
 2. Copy getAccountInfo & getPendingTransactions json models saved in this repo, and create a test event for each one.
-3. Press "test", on the log output you should get a response relevant to the event you're testing.
+3. Press `test`, on the log output you should get a response relevant to the event you're testing.

 Note: The transaction test may time out from time to time, this is a problem with API it's trying to hit.

 #### Adding an Alexa trigger to hit your Lambda
-Now that our Lambda is working we need to plug it in to our Alexa skill so she can finally do our taxes, for this naviagte to the "deisinger" tab at the top of the page:
+Now that our Lambda is working we need to plug it in to our Alexa skill so she can finally do our taxes, for this naviagte to the `deisinger` tab at the top of the page:
 1. Click the Alexa skills kit from the left hand side, this should add it to your stack.
-2. Click on "configuration required" under the newly added trigger
+2. Click on `configuration required` under the newly added trigger
-3. Swap tabs back over to your skill and click on the "Endpoint" section from the drop down on the left
+3. Swap tabs back over to your skill and click on the `Endpoint` section from the drop down on the left
 	a.
 Select AWS Lambda
 	b.
 Copy your skill ID
 4. Swap back over to the Lambda console and paste your skill ID in the required box.
-5. Now copy the ARN of your Lambda which you can find in the top right of your console e.g: arn:aws:lambda:eu-west-1:0000000000000:function:example_lambda
+5. Now copy the ARN of your Lambda which you can find in the top right of your console e.g: `arn:aws:lambda:eu-west-1:0000000000000:function:example_lambda`
-6. Swap back over to your skill and paste it in the "default region" box just under where Skill ID is noted.
+6. Swap back over to your skill and paste it in the `default region` box just under where Skill ID is noted.
 7. Save both your Skill and your Lambda.

 Now say the magic words and pray to whatever serpent God you believe in...geddit, Python?
 (Still have no idea why I chose programming over stand up)